laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 necessary to actually build a deterministically encoded data item for a map key to perform the overall map content ordering.

-# Application Profiles of Deterministic Encoding
+# Application Rules for Deterministic Representation (ALDR Rules)

-To enable the use of generic encoders, applications are encouraged to define rules for representing application information in the CBOR generic data model that enable the use of Preferred Encoding on that level as well.
+To enable the use of generic encoders, applications are encouraged to define (ALDR) rules for representing application information in the CBOR generic data model that enable the use of Preferred Encoding on that level as well.